sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

   Llama3-8b performs statistically better on GSM-Symbolic than on GSM8K."
 %}

-When analyzing the models independently at the 5% significance level, we find that four models---Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2, and Llama3-8b (indicated with (*) in the figure above)---exhibit statistically significant differences in performance based on the two-sided test.
+When analysing the models independently at the 5% significance level, we find that four models---Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2, and Llama3-8b (indicated with (*) in the figure above)---exhibit statistically significant differences in performance based on the two-sided test.
 Among these four models, Llama3-8b performs statistically better on GSM-Symbolic compared to GSM8K, whilst the other three perform worse on GSM-Symbolic.
 The remaining 21 out of 25 models do not show a statistically significant difference in performance between GSM8K and GSM-Symbolic.